Global Wind Engineers Release QAM

 • Appendix II: Wind Tests for Wind and Rain Ingress

 Windtech continues to be heavily involved in the various committees around the world which preside over anything wind engineering related.
 We are committed to contributing and sharing knowledge to ensure that the wind engineering industry continues to develop progressively.
+Click here to view our wind engineering services.

-If you are working on any projects that could benefit from wind engineering, please reach out to our regional offices Sydney & Melbourne, Australia, London, UK, Mumbai, India.
-New York & Miami, USA, Toronto, Canada, Dubai, Hong Kong & Singapore, we guarantee to support you wherever you are based.
+If you are working on any projects that could benefit from the capabilities presented in this article, please contact our dedicated wind engineers in our regional offices Sydney & Melbourne, Australia, London, UK, and Mumbai, India.
+New York & Miami, USA, DubaiHong Kong & Singapore, we guarantee to support you wherever you are based.

 To get regular updates on news and events, please follow us on our LinkedIn page.